bday-boy/jisho-grabber-firefox/README.md

 install [AnkiConnect](https://ankiweb.net/shared/info/2055492159) and have Anki running in the background when trying to send notes from your browser.
 Additionally, you must be using a browser that has ECMAScript 6 support (most, if not all, up-to-date, modern browsers do).
+IMPORTANT:
+Since user Anki settings are hard-coded right now, in order to use this extension at all, import the Jisho Grabber Test.apkg in default_deck.
+This will create the proper note type as needed by the extension.

 ## What it does
 - Adds a context menu (right-click menu) item for searching highlighted text on